Technoweebs/zebi/README.md

 ## About The Project
 ### What's that ?
 Zebi is a Discord bot template designed to create a simple but effective architecture for your bot.
-It is available to everyone and was designed basically so that I can create Discord bots by reusing a clean, solid base so that I can focus on the essential part of the bot.
+It's available to everyone and was designed basically so that I can create Discord bots by reusing a clean, solid base so that I can focus on the essential part of the bot.

 ### Why ?
+Because I needed to take my mind off things and also because I needed it for my team of developers (the [@Oyle](https://twitter.com/_OyleM) team), so that they too could use it.

 ### Built With
 * [NodeJS](https://nodejs.org/)